BigData-Gomez-Ortiz-Vanegas/PS2_Gomez-Ortiz-Vanegas/README.md

 - `document`: contains the instructions and the final document in `pdf` format.
 - `stores` : contains the final data set used.
 - `scripts`: contains all scripts.
-- `views`: contains all figures and tables.
+- `views`: contains all the graphs.

 ## :mag_right: Instructions